Wellbeing Services

 • Parents can also request an appointment for their child with the Student Wellbeing Team by contacting the team via phone or email.

 In some instances, a student may be referred to an external support service.
-We also respect the fact that some students and parents may prefer to seek professional support independent from the school setting.
-In such cases, the Student Wellbeing Team values working collaboratively with external services.
+We also respect that some students and parents may prefer to seek professional support independent from the school setting.
+In such cases, the Student Wellbeing Team values working collaboratively with external services and can support in facilitating relevant referrals.

 In all cases, we encourage parents to communicate with the school if there is a significant issue affecting their child’s health or wellbeing.